osamuaoki/imediff/README.md

 ## What is imediff

 The imediff command helps you to merge 2 slightly different files with an optional base file interactively using the in-place alternating display of the changed content on a single-pane full screen terminal user interface.

 The source of line is clearly identified by the color of the line or the identifier character at the first column.

 The advantage of this user interface is the minimal movement of the line of sight for the user.

 The line matching logic of imediff has been improved to ignore whitespaces and use partial line matches to provide the best presentation with small chunk of lines.

 The automatic 3 way merge logic of the imediff command operates not only on the difference by line but on the difference by character.
 This is another great feature of the imediff command.
 So for the non-overlapping changes, it always yields the clean merge.

+When imediff is invoked with "-n" option, it yields normal diff-output for 2 files and 3-way-merged-output like "diff3 -m" without opening full screen terminal user interface.
+This 3-way-merged-output is smarter than "diff3 -m".
+This "-n" can be used with "-f" to generate word-diff-like output, too.

+NOTE: There seems to be some limitation (16K?) of acceptable input lines for imediff program running under full screen.
+This causes imediff to crash.
+The root cause seems to be the underlining ncurses binding which imediff uses.

 ## What is git-ime